Fenugreek

 What Have We Learned?

-- A small number of studies have suggested that fenugreek may help lower blood sugar levels in people with diabetes or prediabetes, but most of these studies were not of high quality.
+- Research has suggested that fenugreek may help lower blood sugar levels in people with type 2 diabetes, but many of the studies were not of high quality.

 - It’s uncertain whether fenugreek can increase milk supply in breastfeeding women; studies have had mixed results.